 C o n s i d e r T h e W h o l e B l o g & A d d A B i t O f Y o u

-Imagery is one of main reasons a potential audience will stick around so having an inclination of what you want to say can help especially if one of your goals is to attract readers, for example if wanting to relate to others it needs to show more of you and your likes (plus more of your intended subject matter).
+Imagery is one of the main reasons a potential audience will stick around so having an inclination of what you want to say can help, especially if one of your goals is to attract readers, for example if you're wanting to relate to others it needs to show more of you and your likes (plus more of your intended subject matter).
 Showing more of you in your photography, text, interaction and behind the scenes means you start to build a rapport plus it can establish your own voice for the internet.
-Fitting in a photography style that reflects all of this can be hard to establish (and may not work 100% of the time) but it's a consideration to make when building a brand, which I'm currently trying to do with varied success and it's not a quick fix.
+Fitting in a photography style that reflects all of this can be hard to establish (and may not work 100% of the time) but it's a consideration to make when building a brand, which I'm currently trying to do with varied success and it's by no means a quick fix.

 U s e A C o h e s i v e